boydx/geosalad/PITCHME.md

 import decimal # use the module's namespace to access its functions x = decimal.Decimal('7.555')

-from decimal import * # access the module functions directly x = Decimal('7.555')
+from decimal import Decimal # access the module functions directly x = Decimal('7.555')
 ```
 @[1-2]